zuozhenggh/learning-library/data-management-library/database/graph/setup/setup_with_docker.md

 }
 ```

-Note that vertex labels are also loaded and the graph is partitioned by the labels.
+Note that edge labels are also loaded.

 See also **Appendix 3**.